Skip to contents

 Value

-Returns a data frame whose column-wise correlations approximate a user-specified correlation matrix
+Returns a dataframe whose column-wise correlations approximate a user-specified correlation matrix

 Details